Make-School-Courses/WEB-1.1-Web-Architecture/README.md

 ## Class Recordings

 All class recordings will be available [here](https://drive.google.com/drive/u/0/folders/1yTKuHP7UxocjmIRa9sMQ0w9q3TfSe8cc) no later than 24 hours after the class session.
+For privacy reasons, please do not share the recordings outside of the Make School student body.

 ## Evaluation